I’m Chad Gravallese, creator of ArrowLight. I’m a freelancer coach, career development trainer, filmmaker and communication architect.

 What’s my story?

-I actually did struggle for a while to get my freelance business off the ground.
+I struggled for a while to get my freelance business off the ground.
 My lack of connection with people is what really held me back.

 And the communication piece was a significant one for me because all growing up, I was not a good communicator.
 I struggled to talk and listen.
 I was shy.
 I valued a couple of close relationships but didn’t want to waste energy going out of my way to meet new people.
 I saw it as a “waste” because I didn’t value connection.
 Now connection is the core of ArrowLight.